serdarburakguneri/hobby-streamer/frontend/HobbyStreamerCMS/README.md

 # Hobby Streamer CMS - React Native Web App

-A React Native CMS interface for managing assets in the Hobby Streamer platform, built with Expo and running on the web.
+React Native CMS interface for managing assets, built with Expo and running on the web.

 ## Features